 On September 2, 2011, we entered into a new mining lease with the Texas General Land Office covering Sections 7 and 18 of Township 7, Block 71 and Section 12 of Block 72, covering approximately 860 acres at Round Top Mountain in Hudspeth County, Texas.
 The mining lease issued by the Texas General Land Office gives us the right to explore, produce, develop, mine, extract, mill, remove, and market beryllium, uranium, rare earth elements, all other base and precious metals, industrial minerals and construction materials and all other minerals excluding oil, gas, coal, lignite, sulfur, salt, and potash.
-The term of the lease is nineteen (19) years so long as minerals are produced in paying quantities.
+The term of the lease is nineteen (19) years.
+The lease can be extended beyond its primary term by applying for and receiving approval from the GLO or by production so long as minerals are produced in paying quantities.

-Under the lease, we will pay the State of Texas a lease bonus of \$142,518; \$44,718 of which was paid upon the execution of the lease, and \$97,800 which will be due when we submit a supplemental plan of operations to conduct mining.
+Under the lease, we will pay the State of Texas a lease bonus of \$142,518; \$44,718 of which was paid upon the execution of the lease, and \$97,800 of which will be due when we submit a supplemental plan of operations to conduct mining.
 Upon the sale of minerals removed from Round Top, we will pay the State of Texas a \$500,000 minimum advance royalty.